GuamanJeffrey/GuamanJeffrey/README.md

 - 👋 Hi, I’m @GuamanJeffrey
-- 🌱 I’m currently learning programming from Hunter College's Intro to Computer Science course and CyberSecurity from Testout Courses such as Ethical Hacker Pro course.
+- 🌱 I am a Hunter college student majoring in CyberSecurity through the CUNY BA program.
 - 📫 How to reach me: email - Guamanjeffrey@gmail.com

 <!---